STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

     format = ${HPX_LOGFORMAT:(T%locality%/%hpxthread%.%hpxphase%/%hpxcomponent%) P%parentloc%/%hpxparent%.%hpxparentphase% %time%($hh:$mm.$ss.$mili) [%idx%]|\\n}

-The logging level is taken from the environment variable ``HPX_LOGLEVEL`` and defaults to zero, e.g. no logging.
-The default logging destination is read from the environment variable ``HPX_LOGDESTINATION`` On any of the localities it defaults to ``console`` which redirects all generated logging output to the console instance of an application.
+The logging level is taken from the environment variable ``HPX_LOGLEVEL`` and defaults to zero, e.g., no logging.
+The default logging destination is read from the environment variable ``HPX_LOGDESTINATION`` On any of the localities it defaults to ``console``, which redirects all generated logging output to the console instance of an application.
 The following table lists the possible destinations for any logging output.
 It is possible to specify more than one destination separated by whitespace.